Magic tricycles: Efficient magic state generation with finite block-length quantum LDPC codes: Code construction and properties

 \begin{definition}[Tricycle codes] A three-block Abelian group algebra code (tricycle code) is a CSS code defined by elements $a, b, c \in \FG$ with weights $w_a, w_b, w_c$, and binary matrix representations $\mathbf{A}, \mathbf{B}, \mathbf{C} \in \F^{n_G \times n_G}$.
 The $X$ and $Z$ parity check matrices are defined as in \cref{eq::parity_check_mats}, with component matrices formed from binarizing group algebra sums: for example, if $a = a_1 + a_2 + a_3 + a_4$, where $a_i \in G$, then $\mathbf{A} = \sum_i \mathbb{B}(a_i)$. \end{definition}

-We focus on codes with $G$ equal to a product of one, two, or three cyclic groups ($k = 1, 2, 3$).
-By analogy to the nomenclature for bicycle codes \cite{kovalev2013quantum, bravyi2024high, panteleev2021degenerate}, these may be referred to as generalized tricycle, bivariate-tricycle, or trivariate-tricycle codes.
+We focus on codes with $G$ equal to a product of three cyclic groups ($k=3$) as we found these codes to generally have better parameters than those with $k=1,2$ or higher.
+By analogy to the nomenclature for bicycle codes \cite{kovalev2013quantum, bravyi2024high, panteleev2021degenerate}, these may be referred to as trivariate-tricycle codes.
+The $k=1,2$ cases may be referred to as generalized tricycle and bivariate-tricycle respectively.
 We denote the generators by monomials $x_1 \equiv x$, $x_2 \equiv y$, and $x_3 \equiv z$.
 The polynomials and groups used in the examples of \cref{table::all_codes} are listed in \cref{table::code_polys}.

 Next, we describe how tricycle codes can be viewed as three-dimensional hypergraph products (HGPs) \cite{tillich2013quantum} over non-binary rings, and derive a conditional distance lower bound.
 We will first need the following definitions.